bhpatel712/wc-bill-review-agent/README.md

       (`models/`)
 - [x] **Week 3** — MLflow registry + drift detection (`monitoring/`)
 - [x] **Week 4** — RAG explanation agent (`agent/`)
-- [~] Week 5 — Fine-tuning experiment: scoped out in favor of the RAG + retrieval approach used in
+- [~] Week 5 — Fine-tuning experiment: deliberately scoped out in favor of the RAG-based explanation approach used in Week 4.
+This was a cost/scope decision; the RAG approach provided a simpler and more maintainable alternative for grounded explanations.
 - [x] Week 6 (partial) — FastAPI service + Docker (`api/`, `Dockerfile`) —
       **Azure deployment not done.** See `docs/DEMO.md` for a walkthrough.